Henriad: The second tetralogy

-The term Henriad was popularized by Alvin Kernan in his 1969 article, The Henriad: Shakespeare’s Major History Plays to suggest that the four plays of the second tetralogy (Richard II; Henry IV, Part 1; Henry IV, Part 2; and Henry V), when considered together as a group, or a dramatic tetralogy, have coherence and characteristics that are the primary qualities associated with literary epic: "large-scale heroic action involving many men and many activities tracing the movement of a nation or people through violent change from one condition to another."
-In this context he sees the four plays as analogous to Homer's Illiad, Virgil's Aeneid, Voltaire's Henriade, and Milton's Paradise Lost.
+The term Henriad was popularized by Alvin Kernan in his 1969 article, "The Henriad: Shakespeare’s Major History Plays" to suggest that the four plays of the second tetralogy (Richard II; Henry IV, Part 1; Henry IV, Part 2; and Henry V), when considered together as a group, or a dramatic tetralogy, have coherence and characteristics that are the primary qualities associated with literary epic: "large-scale heroic action involving many men and many activities tracing the movement of a nation or people through violent change from one condition to another."
+In this context Kernan sees the four plays as analogous to Homer's Iliad, Virgil's Aeneid, Voltaire's Henriade, and Milton's Paradise Lost.
 The action of the Henriad follows the dynastic, cultural and psychological journey that England traveled as it left the medieval world with Richard II and moved on to Henry V and the Renaissance.
 Politically and socially the Henriad represents a "movement from feudalism and hierarchy to the national state and individualism".
 Kernan similarly discusses the Henriad in psychological, spatial, temporal, and mythical terms.
 "In mythical terms," he says, "the passage is from a garden world to a fallen world."
 This group of plays has recurring characters and settings.
 However, there is no evidence that these plays were written with the intention that they be considered as a group.

 The character Falstaff is introduced in Henry IV, pt.
 1, he returns in Henry IV, pt.
 2, and he dies early in Henry V. Falstaff represents the tavern world, a world which Prince Hal will leave behind.
 (This group of three plays is occasionally dubbed the "Falstaffiad" by Harold Bloom and others.)